The Dunn office is closed on March 30th. We apologize for any inconvenience this may cause.

-At EmergeOrtho—Triangle Region, X-ray, CT, and MRI scans provide patients with the most state-of-the-art imaging services available in the Triangle Area.
+At EmergeOrtho—Triangle Region, X-ray and MRI scans provide patients with the most state-of-the-art imaging services available in the Triangle Area.
 Operating at multiple centers throughout the area, our highly trained Technologists strive to ensure that your visit is not only convenient but relaxing and comfortable.
 We offer several imaging services, which your doctor selects according to your individual needs.

 Radiography (or X-ray) has long been a standard method to identify conditions such as arthritis, joint dislocations, and fractures.
 X-ray machines emit tiny amounts of ionizing radiation that another device captures to produce an image.

-MRIs are another advanced imaging technique that aids in diagnosing torn cartilage, ligaments, and muscles (particularly for issues of the spine, hip, and pelvis).
-Unlike X-rays and CT scans, MRIs do not use radiation.
+However, more advanced diagnostic technologies, including MRI scans, provide even more detailed, high-resolution images of the bones and soft tissues.
+MRIs are an advanced imaging technique that aids in diagnosing torn cartilage, ligaments, and muscles (particularly for issues of the spine, hip, and pelvis).
+Unlike X-rays, MRIs do not use radiation.
 Instead, it uses a powerful magnet to pass radio waves through the subject’s body.
-The body’s protons react to the radio waves, producing detailed images that X-rays and CT scans cannot.
+The body’s protons react to the radio waves, producing detailed images that X-rays cannot.

 Our EmergeOrtho—Triangle Region patients can take advantage of three different types of MRI options: